kylemarkleyepa/e-manifest/docs/src/Services/Manifest/validation.md

      }
      ```

    - 2.4.
-If site ID is provided AND Site Information is not provided, the system performs the following steps:
+If Site ID is provided AND Site Information is not provided, the system performs the following steps:

      - Validate site ID format.
      - If site ID is not valid, the service generates the following error: